Editor’s Note: Thank you to Plano Fire Department Capt. Peggy Harrell for her contributions to this article.

 “When you’re selecting the pot or pan you’ll be using to cook on your stovetop, also pull out the lid to the pot or pan, or a cookie sheet that is large enough to completely cover the pot or pan,” she said.

-If a fire starts, grab the lid or cookie sheet that you have handy and cover up the flames until they smother out.
+If a fire starts, grab a lid or cookie sheet and cover up the flames until they smother out.

 Again, no peeking!

-Harrell said residents often experience an “adrenaline dump” when a kitchen fire occurs, and an oil or grease fire mixed with that adrenaline can cause problems if you try and move your pan or pot to the sink or outside.
-Your best bet is to not even try it, and instead:
+Harrell said people often experience an “adrenaline dump” when a kitchen fire occurs, so they try to move the pan or pot to the sink or outside.
+Instead of making panicked moves, try these options:

 - Cover the flames with a metal lid or cookie sheet.
 Leave the cover on until it has cooled.